John Donne – World Poets

 To pay by debit or credit card please click on one of the Buy Now buttons above and use the Pay by Debit or Credit Card button at the bottom of the PayPal form.

 Your booking will be acknowledged promptly.
 Access to the talk will be via a link to be sent to you on 23 September 2020

-This is the seventh in the present ongoing series of lectures specially recorded by Graham during the lockdown for release online to bookers.
-The first six (poets illustrated below) have replaced his scheduled live lecture series at Sutton House from April to September 2020.
-This online series will now continue beyond September.
+John Donne is the seventh in the 2020 series of lectures specially recorded by Graham during the lockdown for release online to bookers.
+Recordings of all ten are now available.